 Board of Directors

 Mark A. Emalfarb is the founder of Dyadic.
-He has been a member of Dyadic’s board of directors since October 2004 and has served as its Chairman as well as President and Chief Executive Officer of Dyadic from October 2004 until April 2007 and from June 2008 until the present.
-Since founding the predecessor to Dyadic in 1979, Mr. Emalfarb has successfully led and managed the evolution of Dyadic from its origins as a pioneer and leader in providing ingredients used in the stone-washing of blue jeans to the discovery, development, manufacturing and commercialization of specialty enzymes used in various industrial applications and the development of an integrated technology platform based on Dyadic’s patented and proprietary C1 fungal microorganism.
+He has been a member of Dyadic’s board of directors and has served as its Chairman since October 2004 until April 2007 and from June 2008 until January 2015.
+Since founding the predecessor to Dyadic in 1979, Mr. Emalfarb has served as a Director, President and Chief Executive Officer and has successfully led and managed the evolution of Dyadic from its origins as a pioneer and leader in providing ingredients used in the stone-washing of blue jeans to the discovery, development, manufacturing and commercialization of specialty enzymes used in various industrial applications and the development of an integrated technology platform based on Dyadic’s patented and proprietary C1 fungal microorganism.
 Mr. Emalfarb is an inventor of over 25 U.S. and foreign biotechnology patents and patent applications resulting from discoveries related to the Company’s patented and proprietary C1 fungus, and has been the architect behind its formation of several strategic research and development, manufacturing and marketing relationships with U.S. and international partners.
 Mr. Emalfarb earned his B.A. degree from the University of Iowa in 1977.

 Robert D. Burke, MD has been on Dyadic’s board of directors since June 2008 and is a board certified neuroradiologist.
 Dr. Burke is the founder and, from 1991 until July 2008, was the President of Midtown Imaging, LLC, an imaging center with multiple locations throughout Palm Beach County, Florida.
 From 1994 to 1996, Dr. Burke was the co-Founder and President of U.S. Diagnostic Inc., a publicly traded national diagnostic imaging company.
 Dr. Burke is on the board of directors of Stonegate Bank, a publicly traded bank serving Southeast Florida.
 Dr. Burke also serves on the board of directors and is the President of the Palm Beach County Chapter of the Leukemia & Lymphoma Society.
 He also is a member of the Scripps Clinic and Research Foundations Board of Scripps Florida.
 Dr. Burke earned his B.A. degree from the University of Louisville in 1977 and his medical degree from the University of Louisville School of Medicine in 1981.
 Dr. Burke completed his radiology residency at the University of Chicago and a fellowship in neuroradiology at the University of Rochester.